elijahr/nim-debra/docs/guide/pin-unpin.md

 - **I/O operations**: Don't do file/network I/O while pinned
 - **Sleeping**: Don't call sleep or delay functions

 Why?
-Pinning blocks epoch advancement and prevents reclamation.
-Long critical sections waste memory.
+While a thread is pinned, objects retired by other threads cannot be reclaimed.
+Long critical sections delay reclamation and cause memory to accumulate in limbo bags.

 ## Typestate Guarantees